We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - pass product potency evaluations and safety testing

-Reputable manufacturers provide certificates of analysis (COAs) for all of their products.
+Reputable manufacturers provide certificates of analysis (COAs) for all their products.
 A COA is a document that shows that an unbiased laboratory has tested a CBD product.
 People can find COAs on product websites or by scanning a QR code on the product.

 A COA contains the following information:

-- content of CBD, THC, and other cannabinoids
+- the content of CBD, THC, and other cannabinoids

 - the content of terpenes

-- results of safety tests for pesticides, heavy metals, microbes, and chemicals
+- the results of safety tests for pesticides, heavy metals, microbes, and chemicals

 In addition to laboratory test results, people should consider: